covcom/205CDE/01 C9 IDE/README.md

 >
 ![](.md_images/01.jpg)

 What we have seen in the Workspace is that the HTML template generated two files for us: hello-world.html and README.md.
-But in fact what has been created is a whole systems: an operating system, a web server, your home folder, and many others.
+But in fact, what has been created is a whole system: an operating system, a web server, your home folder, and many others.

 Use the following command to see where you are in the system (pwd = print working directory)